philippgille/ln-paywall/README.md

 We strongly encourage you to use vendoring, because as long as `ln-paywall` is version `0.x`, breaking changes may be introduced in new versions, including changes to the package name / import path.
 The project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html) and all notable changes to this project are documented in [RELEASES.md](https://github.com/philippgille/ln-paywall/blob/master/RELEASES.md).

 The best way to see how to use `ln-paywall` is by example.
-In the below examples we create a web service that responds to requests to `/ping` with "pong".
-Here we use Gin as web framework, but other web frameworks and libraries are supported as well, as mentioned in the beginning section of this README.
-You can also check out other examples [here](examples/).
+In the below examples we create a web service that responds to requests to `/ping` with "pong", using Gin as the web framework.

 ```Go